smchamberlin/node-red-contrib-ibm-db2/README.md

 You will need to fill in the following fields:

--- Service should point to your SQLDB or dashDB service.
+-- Service should point to your IBM `Db2 on Cloud` or `Db2 Warehouse on Cloud` service, or choose the `External Service` option to connect to a Db2 database that exists outside of the IBM cloud.

--- Query is the SQL select query you wish to execute on your dashDB service database.
+-- Query is the SQL select query you wish to execute on your database.
 If the field is empty, it will get the query from the msg.payload.

 These fields are optional: